-The British Youth Council's Youth Select Committee has published five reports since its establishment in 2012.
+The British Youth Council's Youth Select Committee has published six reports since its establishment in 2012.
 Each Youth Select Committee has been coordinated and managed by the British Youth Council and supported by the House of Commons.

 Youth Select Committee established.

 The first Youth Select Committee, held in 2012, looked at the issue of young people and public transport.
 They focused on the challenges faced by young people in accessing services, travelling safely and affording them equally.

 Youth Select Committee focus on a curriculum for life.

 The 2013 Youth Select Committee embarked on a new inquiry into the role of the education system and the national curriculum in equipping young people with the skills for later life.
 The inquiry looked at the support currently available in schools to develop young people's 'life skills' such as personal finance, political education, and cultural awareness.